 The Cherokee/Scotland Storm Drainage Improvement Project will improve the storm drainage infrastructure in order to reduce flooding of streets, properties and structures.
 Streams will also be stabilized and/or restored in order to provide a more natural, stable stream system throughout the area.
-The project is currently in the Design Phase.
+The project is currently in the Bid Phase.

 The Charlotte-Mecklenburg Storm Water Services (CMSWS) project team will manage the Cherokee/Scotland Project through the phases listed below.